structurizr/java/docs/extracting-components.md

 The Structurizr for Java library includes a component finder and a number of prebuilt pluggable strategies that allow you to extract components from a codebase.

+## Background

+The idea behind the [C4 software architecture model](https://structurizr.com/help/c4) and Structurizr is that there are a number of levels of abstraction sitting above the code.
+Although we write Java code using interfaces and classes in packages, it's often useful to think about how that code is organised into "components".
+In its simplest form, a "component" is just a grouping of classes and interfaces.

+If you reverse-engineer some Java code using a UML tool, you'll typically get a UML class diagram showing all of the classes and interfaces.
+The component diagram in the C4 model is about hiding some of this complexity and implementation detail.
+You can read more about this at [Components vs classes](https://structurizr.com/help/components-vs-classes).

+## Purpose

+The purpose of the component finder is to find components in your codebase.
+Since every codebase is different (i.e. code structure, naming conventions, frameworks used, etc), different pluggable component finder strategies allow you to customize how components are found.

 ## Basic usage

 To use a component finder, simply create an instance of the ```ComponentFinder``` class and configure it as needed.